SHKim26/-MNIST-Classification/README.md

 - **Total Parameters for CustomMLP:** 50,240 + 4,160 + 4,160 + 2,080 + 528 + 170 = 61,338

+### Result

+The models were trained for 15 epochs using the described structures, and the following results were obtained

 ![Lenet-5](./images/custom_mlp_result.png)

 ## Lenet-5_Regularized